-Reaching High Net Worth Individuals through Paid Media, for Investment Services
+Reaching High Net Worth Individuals through Paid Media

 In the wake of COVID-19, the world entered into unchartered territory in finding ways to minimise the spread of the pandemic.
 Although the methods for socially distancing hugely differed between countries, the one key theme across the world is that the vast majority of the population is now socially distancing.
 For the economy, this meant greater uncertainty around not only consumer spending patterns but also where people are investing, with financial markets tumbling around the world.